rob-bateman/Mozilla_London_2014/README.md

 The `-g` option installs the module globally, allowing it to be accessible from any directory on your machine.
 Once again, Administrator privileges may be necessary for Mac users.

-To run the http-server, create a separate terminal window, navigate to the project's `bin` folder and type:
+To run the server, create a separate terminal window, navigate to the project's `bin` folder and type:

      http-server